A Possible Short-Timescale Optical Quasi-Periodic Oscillation in PKS\,0805$-$07 from High-Cadence TESS Observations: Quasi-periodic oscillation

 \section{Quasi-periodic oscillation}

-To search for quasi-periodic signatures in the TESS light curve of PKS\,0805$-$07, we applied LSP and WWZ.
+To search for quasi-periodic signatures in the TESS light curve of PKS\,0805$-$07, we applied LSP, WWZ and epoch folding.
 In addition, extensive Monte Carlo simulations were carried out to evaluate the statistical significance of the identified features.
 The methodologies and their associated results are described in detail in the sections that follow.